gobuffalo/docs/templates/en/docs/template-engines.md

 ## Map Template Engines by Extension
 <%= sinceVersion("0.10.0") %>

 Previously you were able to define a single implementation of [`render.TemplateEngine`](https://godoc.org/github.com/gobuffalo/buffalo/render#TemplateEngine) per [`render.Engine`](https://godoc.org/github.com/gobuffalo/buffalo/render#Engine).
 This has been removed in favor of a map of `render.TemplateEngine`.
-Now you can map a file extension to a implementation of `render.TemplateEngine`.
+Now you can map a file extension to an implementation of `render.TemplateEngine`.
 This means, not only, can you now use multiple template engines in one application, but you can also chain them together.

 For example, if the file was `foo.tmpl.html` it would, by default, first be processed as a Go template, then that result would be sent to the Plush engine.